richardxs/ImageFilteringCuda/README.md

 ## Description

 This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image filtering.
 More specifically, the goal is to utilize GPU acceleration to efficiently filter a given image through a lowpass filter (for example, Gaussian filter) and a high pass filter, leveraging the computational power of modern GPUs.
+While the lowpass filter (e.g., Gaussian filter) smooths the image by removing the high-frequency details, the highpass filter will keep those details.
+Comparing the lowpass/highpass filtered results of a series of example images (i.e., `Lena`, `tree`, `couple`, `girl`, `woman`), I have learned the drastic differences in effects of the two filters.

 The project is a part of the CUDA at Scale for the Enterprise course and serves as a example for understanding how to implement basic image processing operations using CUDA and NPP.

 ## Key Concepts